The Iron Giant: Legacy

 The film has gathered a cult following since its original release.
-When questioned over social media if there was ever a possibility of a sequel, Bird stated that because the film was considered a financial flop, a sequel was not likely to ever happen, but also stressed that he considered the story of The Iron Giant to be completely self-contained in the film, and saw no need for extending the story.
+In 2018, when questioned over social media if there was ever a possibility of a sequel, Bird stated that because the film was considered a financial failure, a sequel was not likely to ever happen, but he also stressed that he considered the story of The Iron Giant to be completely self-contained in the film and saw no need for extending the story.

-The Cartoon Network series Mad, did a parody of the movie as well as the film The Iron Lady for their Season 3 premiere entitled The Iron Giant Lady.
-In the sketch, British prime minister Margaret Thatcher is the giant and inspires other gynoids to take positions of political power.
+The Cartoon Network series Mad, did a parody of the film as well as the film The Iron Lady for their Season 3 premiere entitled The Iron Giant Lady.
+In the sketch, British prime minister Margaret Thatcher is the Giant and inspires other gynoids to take positions of political power.

-In the Season 7 episode of Futurama entitled "Assie Come Home", the Iron Giant's head can be seen in Yuri's chop-shop in Filthytown.
+In the Futurama episode, "Assie Come Home", the Iron Giant's head can be seen in Yuri's chop-shop in Filthytown.

-The designers of the 2015 video game Ori and the Blind Forest were guided by inspirations from the film and Disneys The Lion King.
+The designers of the 2015 video game Ori and the Blind Forest were guided by inspirations from the film, alongside Disney's The Lion King.

+In the Lego Movie spin-off series Unikitty!, the episode entitled "Kaiju Kitty" references the film's climatic moment that details the Giant seemingly being destroyed after intercepting the USS Nautilus' missile.

 The Iron Giant appears in Steven Spielberg's 2018 science fiction film Ready Player One.
-Aech had collected the parts of the Iron Giant which she later controlled during the Battle of Castle Anorak where he teams up with Gundam to fight Mechagodzilla.
+Aech had collected the parts of the Iron Giant, which she later controls during the film's climax to oppose Mechagodzilla, aided by Gundam.
+After the Iron Giant sacrifices itself and falls into a river of lava, it gives a thumbs up to the heroes while sinking in a direct homage to the T-800’s sacrifice at the end of Terminator 2: Judgment Day.

 The Iron Giant appears in Malcolm D. Lee's 2021 basketball film Space Jam: A New Legacy.
 He is among the characters in the Warner Bros.
 3000 Entertainment Server-Verse that watches the basketball game between the Tune Squad and the Goon Squad.
-After the Tune Squad won the game, the Giant shared a fist bump with King Kong.
+After the former wins the game, the Giant shares a fist bump with fellow spectator King Kong.

-The Iron Giant appears as a playable character in the fighting game MultiVersus on July 26, 2022 as a part of its "open beta".
+The Iron Giant appears as a playable character in the fighting game MultiVersus on July 26, 2022, as a part of its "open beta".

+The Iron Giant appears in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".
+He is among the remains of Blockbuster Island.

+Alberto "Beto" Tlahuetl, director of the Mexican cumbia band "Grupo Soñador", stated that he was inspired by the film to write the song "El Paso del Gigante" (initially called "El Gigante de Hierro", i.e. The Iron Giant) after dreaming of the Giant dancing in the streets of Los Angeles.
+The lyrics emphasize the theme of never giving up on a daughter's love by being her biggest protector.